 Figure 2.14: Outline of the five-step process used to conduct PCA on specified atmospheric variables

 The “extracted data” referred to in Figure 2.14 and used for this study simply consists of varied subsets of the Reanalysis data described in Section 2.2.b.i from each tornado outbreak day.
 The criteria for these subsets were chosen based on the specified goal of the analysis.
-For instance, creation of the climatology of synoptic-scale atmospheric conditions in Chapter 3 required the application of PCA to individual atmospheric variables (outlined in Table 2.2) from monthly subsets of outbreaks (e.g., 500 hPa geopotential heights on January tornado outbreak days compared to 500 hPa geopotential heights on February tornado outbreak days, then compared to 500 hPa geopotential heights on March tornado outbreak days, and finally to 500 hPa geopotential heights on April tornado outbreak days).
+For instance, creation of the climatology of synoptic-scale atmospheric conditions in Chapter 3 requires the application of PCA to individual atmospheric variables (outlined in Table 2.2) from monthly subsets of outbreaks (e.g., 500 hPa geopotential heights on January tornado outbreak days compared to 500 hPa geopotential heights on February tornado outbreak days, then compared to 500 hPa geopotential heights on March tornado outbreak days, and finally to 500 hPa geopotential heights on April tornado outbreak days).
 Key differences (and similarities) between the composites from those four subsets were then analyzed to identify systematic differences in outbreaks with progression from January through April.
-A similar approach was used in Chapter 4, with subsets of data from tornado outbreaks selected based on their time of occurrence and also the phase of ENSO to determine any possible influences from those larger scale factors on subsequent tornado outbreaks.
+A similar approach is used in Chapter 4, with subsets of data from tornado outbreaks selected based on their time of occurrence and also the phase of ENSO to determine any possible influences from those larger scale factors on subsequent tornado outbreaks.
 Again, these linkages help further establish the relationship between ENSO and tornado outbreaks compared to statistical analyses of tornado counts (Cook and Schaefer 2008).

 After appropriate data subsets were chosen, unrotated principal component (UPC) loadings were derived by 1) creating a standardized anomaly matrix by standardizing the data subset chosen for PCA (subtracting the data subset mean and dividing by the standard deviation) and then 2) calculating an inter-grid cell correlation matrix based on the newly created standardized anomaly matrix.
 The UPCs were derived from the inter-grid cell correlation matrix in an S-mode sense (Richman 1986, Montroy 2006) and were essential in identifying groups of grid cells that vary similarly.